World Hearing Day

 World Hearing Day is a campaign held each year by Office of Prevention of Blindness and Deafness of the World Health Organization (WHO).
-Activities take place across the globe and an event is hosted at the World Health Organization on March 3.
+Activities take place across the globe and an event is hosted at the World Health Organization in Geneva annually on March 3.
 The campaign's objectives are to share information and promote actions towards the prevention of hearing loss and improved hearing care.
+Any individual or organization can participate in various ways, by sharing campaign materials and organizing outreach actions.
+Examples are provided in the World Hearing Day annual activities reports.
+For participation to be recognized, one needs to register and report on their activity.

-The first event was held in 2007.
-Before 2016 it was known as International Ear Care Day.
+The first event was held in 2015.
+Before then it was known as International Ear Care Day.
 Each year, the WHO selects a theme, develops educational materials, and makes these freely available in several languages.
-It also coordinates and reports on events around the globe.
-Individuals and communities involved in hearing care are encouraged to organize activities to raise awareness about the importance of ear and hearing care and encourage them to seek services.
+It also coordinates and reports on events around the globe, as a well a small grants program to facilitate participation.